RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 Note: New Junior Developers who had a set plan approved when requesting to join the Junior Developer may immediately begin work on the set once they are onboarded and have made a claim on the set for which their initial plan was approved.

+If a Junior Developer needs to extend their claim beyond 3 months, they need to make a progress report on the official forum for the game in accordance with [Claims System rules for extending a claim](/guidelines/developers/claims-system.html#extending-a-claim).

+Prior to a second extension (at the six-month mark) as well as further extensions, a detailed progress report must be sent to the [Code Review Team](https://retroachievements.org/messages/create?to=CodeReviewTeam) for approval before the extension is made.
+The team may deny the extension in cases where progress is insufficient.

+When a junior set is marked as In Review, the claim will be renewed automatically when it would normally expire.
+While progress reports on forums are not necessary for such extensions, potential players usually appreciate the update.

 ### Rules and Restrictions

 The following rules apply to all Junior Developers: